MicrosoftDocs/architecture-center/docs/cloud-adoption/migration/execute/business-change-plan.md

 * Are business users responding well to the changes?
 * Have performance anticipation been maintained, now that the technical change has been adopted?
 * Are business processes or customer experiences changing in the anticipated ways?
-* Are additional changes required to realize transformation metrics?
+* Are additional changes required to realize learning metrics?
 * Did the changes align to the targeted business outcomes?
 If not, why?
 * Are additional changes required to contribute to business outcomes?
 * Have any negative impacts been observed as a result of this change?